dell-datascience/Data_Engineering/docs/3_data_warehouse.md

 ## Google Big query

 ![Alt text](../images/image.png)
+<p align="center">Google Big Query Interface</p>

 BigQuery (BQ) is a Data Warehouse solution offered by Google Cloud Platform.
+Some of the main features of BQ are:

-* BQ is serverless.
-There are no servers to manage or database software to install; this is managed by Google and it's transparent to the customers.
+* **serverless**: There are no servers to manage or database software to install; this is managed by Google and it's transparent to the customers.

-* BQ is scalable and has high availability.
-Google takes care of the underlying software and infrastructure.
+* **scalable** and has high **availability**: It can handle an increase in data volume without disruption.
+Google takes care of the underlying software and infrastructure making it available at all times.

+* **Cloud storage**: It allows you to store large amounts of data in the Google's cloud and not have to worry about the infrastructure.

+* **Real-time analytics**: It allows real-time queries of large data sets using SQL-like queries.

+* **INtegration with Google tools**: It integrates with other Google Cloud services like Dataflow, Dataproc, Dataprep, and Data Studio.

+* **SQL queries**: BigQuery enables real-time SQL queries on large datasets.
+It suppports sql transformations, joins, subqueries, and window functions.

+* **Pay-as-you-go**: BigQuery enables you to pay only for the queries you run.
+You can also choose to reserve capacity for a flat rate.

+* **Security an compliance**: BigQuery offers a widfe range of security and compliacnce features such as SOC 2, ISO/IEC 27001, and PCI DSS compliant.
+It also supports HIPAA compliance.

+* **Support for different data formats**: BiqQuery supports a wide range of data formats such as CSV, JSON, Avro, Parquet, and ORC.
+So users can load data in any format they prefer.

 * BQ has built-in features like Machine Learning, Geospatial Analysis and Business Intelligence among others.